 Next Council Meeting

-Real Property tax notices are mailed to the owner of record October 1st of the given tax year.
+Real Property tax notices are mailed to the owner of record after October 1st of the given tax year.
 Payment is due in full on or before January 15th of the following year.
 Other tax notices mailed in October in addition to real property tax notices include: mobile homes, watercraft, outboard motors, documented vessels, aircraft, furniture-fixture-appliance-equipment (FFAE), S.C.
 Department of Revenue and campers.

 - In person, at the Lexington County Treasurer's Office, with cash, check (payable to County of Lexington), or debit/credit card.
 Convenience fees apply to all tax payments made with a credit or debit card.